Talcum Powder Cancer Lawsuit 2026: Where It Stands

 The federal Johnson & Johnson talcum powder litigation remains active in the District of New Jersey as MDL No. 2738, In re: Johnson & Johnson Talcum Powder Products Marketing, Sales Practices and Products Liability Litigation.
 The court lists Master Docket 3:16-md-02738 before U.S. District Judge Michael A. Shipp and U.S. Magistrate Judge Rukhsanah L. Singh.
 The JPML's June 1, 2026 report lists 68,029 actions pending and 70,712 total historical actions in the MDL.

 This does not mean there is a public settlement claim form.
-It means the litigation remains active, and potential cases may still be reviewed through attorney intake.
+It means the litigation remains active, and new cases are still being filed by individual plaintiffs through their own attorneys.

 Recent developments in and around the MDL include: